 One of the main reasons people agree to enter a peace bond is to avoid a criminal record.
 Since there is no conviction and charges are withdrawn, there is no criminal record.
 But you should exercise caution with an active bond.

 A peace bond doesn’t appear in an ordinary criminal record check, but many appear on background security checks and vulnerable person background checks.
 Also, active peace bonds will be visible on police computers and customs and immigration computer systems.

-US Customs and Border Officers will be able to see any active peace bonds and that peace bond will be recorded on the US system for life.
+US Customs and Border Officers will be able to see any active bonds and that bond will be recorded on the US system for life.
 That means that they will always know of that peace bond even when it’s no longer active.
-It is sometimes recommended not to cross the Canada-US border while on outstanding charges or while there is an active peace bond.
+It is sometimes recommended not to cross the Canada-US border while on outstanding charges or while there is an active bond.

 Should I Accept A Peace Bond